Midnight Ministries, Inc.

 Upon the Summer Harvest, or the earlier partial harvest, the entire Church will become very aware of the times and the seasons.
 In fact, they will quit denying them.
 Even so, when the nations cry for "peace and safety" (1 Thess.
 5:1-3) at the beginning of the seven-year Tribulation (Matt.
 24:6-8), the whole Church will be far from being prepared to meet the Lord Jesus early in That Night (Mark 13:34).
 Why?
 Because true spirituality actually comes from an inner seed of Christ (1 John 3:9) who has grown within the believer, and not by obedience to outside rules and/or membership status in denominations.
 This, the wise will know (1 John 4:8).
 Indeed, Christ, just like the Day of the Lord, will come as a thief to the unprepared.

 At that future mystery hour the Bride has made herself ready (Rev. 19:7).
 Then the Scripture goes on to record, ". . .
 Blessed are they which are called to the marriage supper of the Lamb. . . " (Rev. 19:9).
-By the way, we only call someone who isn't presently by our side.
+By the way, we only call someone who isn't presently by our side, in this case, namely the foolish.

 Robert C. Harris, Founder of